Why Do You Want to Make Love?By Dr. Margaret Paul

-Is sex a problem in your relationship?
-If it is, the problem may lie with your intent.
-This article will help you to investigate your intent behind wanting to have sex.
+If sex is a problem in your relationship, the problem may lie with your intent.
+Discover your intent behind wanting to have sex.

 When you want to make love, why do you want to?
-The answer may seem obvious, but there are many reasons for wanting to have sex other than feeling sexual.
-Following are some of the reasons for wanting to have sex:
+The answer may seem obvious, but there are many reasons for wanting to have sex.
+Following are some of these reasons:

 Feeling insecure and wanting to feel loved or validated through sex

 Hoping that by having sex the other person will like you or love you - having sex as a form of control over the other person's feelings for you

 Feeling sexual desire and wanting another person to take care of it for you